turboapps/docs/building/working_with_spoon_studio/e-virt_app_settings.md

 	</tr>
 	<tr>
 		<td><b>Output File</b></td>
-		<td>The name of the output file from Spoon Studio build process.</td>
+		<td>The name of the output file from Turbo Studio build process.</td>
 	</tr>
 	<tr>
 		<td nowrap><b>Project Type</b></td>
 		<td><b>Application</b>: A virtual application project produces an executable file output (.exe file) that can be run directly from the operating system.
 Application output mode is appropriate for most users and is the default selection.<br/><br/><b>Component</b>:  A component project produces an SVM (.svm file).
 SVM is a Turbo file format which encode all virtual application configuration and content into a single binary file.
 SVMs cannot be executed directly from the operating system.
-SVMs are used to exchange virtual application and component data between multiple virtual applications.<br/><br/>Note: In order to create SVMs for use in streaming applications on Spoon Server, the project type must be set to Component.</td>
+SVMs are used to exchange virtual application and component data between multiple virtual applications.<br/><br/>Note: In order to create SVMs for use in streaming applications on Turbo Server, the project type must be set to Component.</td>
 	</tr>
 	<tr>
 		<td><b>Executable Metadata</b></td>
 		<td><b>Standard metadata</b> includes information such as product title, publisher, description, icon, web site URL, and version.
-By default, Spoon Studio applies metadata inherited from the virtual application startup file to the output virtual application executable.
+By default, Turbo Studio applies metadata inherited from the virtual application startup file to the output virtual application executable.
 To override the default meta data, uncheck the <b>Inherit Properties</b> box.<br/><br/><b>Custom metadata</b> can be used by specialized external executable viewer applications, inventory scanners, and other asset and licensing management systems.
 For information on custom executable metadata, consult the Microsoft Windows Software Development Kit.</td>
 	</tr>
 	<tr>
 		<td><b>Startup Image</b></td>